Rinnnt/Rinnnt.github.io/about.markdown

 permalink: /about/
 ---

-My name is Yejun Kang.
+Hi, my name is Yejun Kang.
 This is a collection of notes on computer science topics.

 * * *